Opioids and Opiates Withdrawal Timeline

 Get Help Today

 Opioids are a class of drugs that are prescribed by healthcare providers to treat chronic pain but are often abused.[1]
-This includes opiates, which are drugs naturally derived from the opium poppy, like morphine and heroin, and semi-synthetic or synthetic opioids, like oxycodone, hydrocodone, and fentanyl.[2]
+This includes opiates, which are drugs naturally derived from the opium poppy, like morphine and codeine, and semi-synthetic or synthetic opioids, like heroin.[2]

 Narcotic drugs like opioids and opiates – both naturally derived and synthetic – are highly addictive and present serious risks of addiction, fatal overdose, and life-threatening withdrawal.